dkeenan7/LyteFyba/PCB/Readme.txt

 Double-click the "CellTopBMU.sch" file to open it in DesignSpark; it's in the PCB folder.
 Close the little window that contains nothing but the DesignSpark logo.
 Open DesignSpark's Library Manager by clicking the book-like icon on the toolbar (or typing Ctrl+L).
-Choose the "Folders" tab.
+Choose the "Folders" tab (important).
 Click on the "Add" button, then the "Browse" button.
 You should see three "Coulomb&Weber" files.
-If not, navigate to the celltopbmu/PCB folder so you do see them.
+If not, navigate to the celltopcmu/PCB folder so you do see them.
 Double-click any one of them (or type Backspace Enter).
 Then click "OK" to complete the Add operation.

 Now in the lower "Files Found" list you should see the same three "Coulomb&Weber" files.
 If any are greyed out, select them and check the "Enabled" checkbox.

-To check that you've done it right, choose the "Components" tab, and in the "Libraries" drop down list, you should see near the top "Coulomb&Weber.cml in ..."; select it.
-Now you should see a handful of components, including "Dual diode", which we did not find in the standard DesignSpark libraries.
+To check that you've done it right, choose the "Components" tab (in the Libraries dialog box, Ctrl+L if not open), and in the "Libraries" drop down list, you should see near the top "Coulomb&Weber.cml in ..."; select it.
+Now you should see a few dozen components, including "Dual diode", which we did not find in the standard DesignSpark libraries.
 Click "Close".

 Rotatables Grouping Procedure
 =============================
-Ungroup any previous Rotatables group.
+The section below is for creating the named group "Rotatables".
+It's a lot of work, so don't do it unless you need to; just use the group already created.
+It can be accessed in the interaction bar (F9 to display, if not visible).
+Choose the Goto tab at the bottom, then the Group selection in the dropdown box near the top of the interaction bar.
+Double clicking on the Rotatable or other named group should highlight the elements of that group.
+If not, fiddle with the right button menu items like "Select all find items" until it does.

+To recreate the Rotatables group:
+* Delete any previous Rotatables group.
+Do this by double clicking on the old group name to highlight the elements, right click on one, and choose Group / Ungroup.
+The group name should disappear from the interaction bar.
-Show all layers except Top Documentation, and ensure copper-pour-area outlines are displayed.
+* Show all layers except Top and Bottom Documentation, and ensure copper-pour-area outlines are displayed.
+(FIXME: how?
+Necessary?)
-Make a rectangular selection from -1600,300 to 1600,-300.
+* Make a rectangular selection from -2500,300 to 2400,-300.
+The -2500 and +2400 numbers are
+not critical, as long as everything it selected in the middle section.
+However the 300 numbers are critical.
 Using the arrow keys allows better accuracy and will (mostly) snap to grid
-Add the thick red GND track north of the processor, and the thin red Vdd track south of R7, if necessary.
+* Add the thick red GND track north of the processor, and the thin red Vdd track south of R7, if necessary.
-Remove C6 from the selection, if necessary.
 Add 6 bypass resistors to the selection (easier with red layers off) Add 6 copper pour outlines to the selection (not the copper interior, just the outlines) Remove the board outline from the selection
-From the bottom silkscreen, deselect "Weber &", "Coulomb", "Digital", "BMU" Deselect everything from the top documentation layer, if necessary.
+From the bottom silkscreen, deselect "Weber &", "Coulomb", "Digital", "CMU" Deselect everything from the top documentation layer, if necessary.
 Using the layers tab in the interaction bar, check each layer for items to deselect Context menu select "Group", uncheck "Tight" and give the group a name such as "Rotatables"